Make your own free website on Tripod.com

 *CORRECT:

--Trainline 50' single plug door box PRR 45747 - is ok but should be an actual 10' door by real-life measurements).
+-Trainline 50' single plug door box PRR 45747 - is ok but should be an actual 10' door by real-life measurements), and the sill should be filled in on both ends, w/ grab irons added beneath the side-ladders

 _______________________________________________________________________